2020 Belarusian presidential election: Deaths

 29-year-old Konstantin Shishmakov, director of the Volkovysk Military History Museum named after Bagration, disappeared on 15 August.
 He refused to sign the protocol of the election commission, called his wife at about 5 PM local time and said: "I will not work here anymore; I am going home."
-But he never came home.

-Later, he was found dead.
-This was announced by the search and rescue squad "Angel".
+He was later found dead.

-"It all started on the 9th [of August], - the father recalls. - When he was on the election commission.
-There was another guy with him - I do not remember his last name, I will not name it.
-The two of them did not sign the final protocol.
-According to his son, they signed for them.
-He called his wife and talked about it."

 International reactions

 Countries and organisations have voiced their opinions with some accepting and some rejecting the election result.
 Many have commented about the protests with more condemning the violence.

 Countries and organisations resolving to impose sanctions: